-The iPadOS 13.3 update is a milestone release and it could have a huge impact on your tablet’s performance.
-While some of you should install the firmware right now, some iPad users might be better off staying put on older versions of iPadOS 13 for the time being.
+The iPadOS 13.4 update is a milestone release and it could have a huge impact on your tablet’s performance.
+While some of you should install the update right now, some iPad users might be better off staying put on older versions of iPadOS 13 for the time being.

-The iPadOS 13.3 update is Apple’s third milestone release for iPadOS 13 and it’s compatible with all iPad, iPad Air, iPad mini, and iPad Pro models capable of running iPadOS 13.
+The iPadOS 13.4 update is another huge release for iPadOS 13 and it’s compatible with all iPad, iPad Air, iPad mini, and iPad Pro models capable of running iPadOS 13.

-The iPadOS 13.3 update will be even bigger for those of you moving up from older versions of iPadOS.
+It’s a big update and as such it requires a large download if you’re moving up from iPadOS 13.3.1. iPadOS 13.4 will be even larger for those of you moving up from older versions of iPadOS.
 That’s because the features and enhancements from the updates you skipped are baked into your upgrade.

-Those of you dealing with issues on previous versions of iPadOS 13 or iOS 12 could see a huge turnaround after installing the iPadOS 13.3 update.
+Those of you dealing with issues on previous versions of iPadOS 13 could see a huge turnaround after installing the iPadOS 13.4 update.

 Of course, there’s also a chance you run into bugs or performance issues.
 We’re seeing complaints about the firmware as we push away from its release.